hardiv/hardiv/README.md

 -->
 ## 👋 Hi, I'm Hardiv

+Welcome to my GitHub Profile! 🐈

 I mainly make random projects with Python 🐍

 I'm also a maker, tinkering with Raspberry Pi and breadboards in my spare time.

-Feel free to take a look at my pinned repositories below (Some of them are a work in progress):
+Feel free to take a look at my pinned repositories below 🙂 (Some of them are a work in progress):